 This dual-title degree is an option available to students who have first been admitted to a doctoral program at the University of Kansas (e.g., Communication Studies, Psychology, Sociology, etc.).
 The dual-title degree allows the pursuit of a single degree that incorporates study within a traditional discipline and training in an interdisciplinary field.
 The student is awarded a doctoral degree with both titles identified on the diploma (e.g., Ph.D. in Psychology and Gerontology).

-The student completes required coursework in the traditional discipline and required coursework in Gerontology.
-Many theory, methods, and content courses for each side of the pairing can jointly fulfill requirements for both programs in the dual-title degree.
+The student completes required coursework in both the traditional discipline and in Gerontology.
+Many courses for each side of the pairing can jointly fulfill requirements for both programs in the dual-title degree.
 Nonetheless, the dual-title student may require an additional semester to fulfill requirements in both programs.

 The programs’ respective graduate student handbooks likewise describe procedures for written preliminary material, the Comprehensive Oral Examination, the dissertation, and the Final Oral Examination.

 With the consent of advisers in both programs, any required written preliminary examinations and will be harmonized between the two programs.